 I was surprised when I discovered this cocktail named for her.
 There is a whole class of prohibition cocktails where I swear they must have just discovered grenadine.
 I am serious, there is a whole time frame where every drink is some liquor some juice and a bunch of grenadine.
 I want to hate on these drinks, but so far they have been pretty good.
 This one is weirdly tropical with rum and pineapple juice, but when I dug a little deeper it made perfect sense.
-It was created for Pickford at the Hotel Nacional de Cuba in Havana where she stayed with her husband, Douglas Fairbanks and Charlie Chaplin, in the 20’s.
+It was, allegedly, created for Pickford at the Hotel Nacional de Cuba in Havana where she stayed with her husband, Douglas Fairbanks and Charlie Chaplin, in the 20’s.
 I had no idea.
 I have sat on the veranda at that hotel looking out over the water enjoying a few drinks, maybe a cigar.
 Carefully avoiding the creepy albino peacock, that had no sense of social distancing.
 I wish I had known about this drink and it’s history, so I could have had one there.
 Oh well, next time.
 So, let’s make it and see how it is.

 Grab your tins and pop in 2 ounces of light rum, I went with Havana Club 3 year; 1 1/2 ounces of pineapple juice, 1/6 ounce of Luxardo Maraschino Liqueur and 1/6 ounce of Grenadine.
 Add ice and shake till your hands get cold, double strain into a chilled coup and garnish with a fresh cherry on a pick.

 It’s so delightfully pink.
 The rum pushes through nicely, it’s definitely tropical.
 More color than flavor from the grenadine.
 This is a good drink and I’m not surprised.
-I haven’t had anything yet from he Havana prohibition scene that I haven’t liked.
+I haven’t had anything yet from the Havana prohibition scene that I haven’t liked.
 This drink has got a lot going on, kinda like it’s namesake.
 In addition to her acting career she was a producer and joined with Douglas Fairbanks, D.W.
 Griffith and Charlie Chaplin to found United Artists, yeah that studio, the one that is still kicking out hits 100 years later.
 She was super active in social movements, helping to found several support groups for actors in a time before social security and retirement funds.
 She was also one of the 36 founders of the Academy of Motion Picture Arts and Sciences, the folks who give out Oscars every year.
 Yeah, that Academy, the one I would like to thank.
 There you go, a cocktail created in Cuba for “America’s Sweetheart” who was actually born in Canada.
 Nothing is ever simple is it?
 It’s almost enough to drive a man to drink.
 I think I will go do that.
 Stay safe, stay hydrated and stay sane, my friends.